PriyaDevNow/its-fresh-cafe/README.md

 - Python via [PEP8 CI Python Linter](https://pep8ci.herokuapp.com/)

 ### Manual Testing
 Testing has taken place continuously throughout the development of the project.
 Each view was tested regularly.
 When the outcome was not as expected, debugging took place at that point.
 An exhaustive list of features were checked on different devices and browsers.
-They were performed and their scrrenshots can be found in the features section on how the distinct features render.
+They were performed and their screenshots can be found in the features section on how the distinct features render.
 All clickable links redirect to the correct pages.

+### Behavioural Driven Development (BDD)
-- Link for TESTING.md file:- [Testing Results Here](TESTING.md)
+BDD results on TESTING.md file:- [Testing Results Here](TESTING.md)

-### Test Driven Development
+### Test Driven Development (TDD)

-Due to lack of time, there were no automated tests formulated in the test_forms.py.
+Due to lack of time for the completion of this project, there were no automated tests formulated in the test_forms.py.

 ### Manual testing

 #### All Pages:
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Home page | When the "home" button in the navigation bar is clicked, the browser redirects the user to the home page and the "active" styling appears on the home button | PASS
+Home page | When the "It's Fresh" logo on the navigation bar is clicked, the browser redirects the user to the home page and the "active" styling appears on the home button | PASS
-Menu page |When the "menu" button in the navigation bar is clicked, the browser redirects the user to the menu page and the "active" styling appears on the menu button.  | PASS
+Menu page |When the "menu" button on the navigation bar is clicked, the browser redirects the user to the menu page and the "active" styling appears on the menu button.  | PASS
 Contact page | When the "contact" button in the navigation bar is clicked, the browser redirects the user to the contact page and the "active" styling appears on the contact button. | PASS
 Table bookingpage | When the "Table booking" button in the navigation bar is clicked, the browser redirects the user to the Table booking page and the "active" styling appears on the Table booking button.| PASS
 My booking page | When the "My booking" button in the navigation bar is clicked, the browser redirects the user to the My booking page and the "active" styling appears on the My booking button. | PASS